elegant-scipy/elegant-scipy/markdown/ch1.markdown

 By reading the data in as a Pandas DataFrame we can let Pandas do all the parsing, then extract out the relevant information and store it in a more efficient data type.
 Here we are just using Pandas briefly to import data.
-In later chapters we will give you some more insight into the world of Pandas.
+In later chapters we will see a bit more of Pandas, but for details, read *Python for Data Analysis*, by Wes McKinney, creator of Pandas.

 ```python
 import numpy as np